-My public engagements reflect this diversity.
-I have addressed the Scottish Parliament on culture and technology; lectured on philosophy, technology and society at the Ashmolean Museum, Oxford, and explored the social impact of mobile phones at the Hungarian Academy of Sciences.
-I have spoken alongside the Second Sea Lord on how to design for ‘digital warriors’ at RUSI, Whitehall, and I have recently ‘conversed’ on the subject of time and technology at the New York Metropolitan Museum of Art.
-This autumn I lectured at the University of Cambridge on the relationship between our technologies and our sense of self is something I have spoken on in the unlikely setting of Disneyworld, Florida.
+My public engagements reflect the diversity of my publications.
+I have addressed the Scottish Parliament on culture and technology; lectured at the Ashmolean Museum, Oxford, on philosophy and society, and explored the social impact of mobile phones at the Hungarian Academy of Sciences.
+I have spoken alongside the Second Sea Lord on how to design for ‘digital warriors’ at RUSSI, Whitehall, and ‘conversed’ on the subject of time at the Metropolitan Museum of Art, New York.
+As we move into an era of AI, the relationship between our technologies and our sense of self is something I have spoken on in the unlikely setting of Disneyworld, Florida.